leey611/s25cc-python/week3-scrollart/README.md

 (If you like, you are also welcome to make your own scroll art from scratch or utilize the techniques you learn from the site.)

-Take screenshots, images of your output, submit along with your code and README to Canvas and our [course wiki](https://github.com/leey611/s25cc-python/wiki).
+Take screenshots, images, gifs of your output, submit along with your code and README to Canvas and our [course wiki](https://github.com/leey611/s25cc-python/wiki).

 ### Advice for making scroll art by Al Sweigart
 - Keep it short.
 Under 50 lines of code.